Beyond the classroom

 We run programmes where students put something back into the school: paired reading with Y7 students, mentoring Y10 and Y11 students, contributing to digital media and school communications, or volunteering in Learning Support.

-Students can also take on additional studies, such as Mandarin Chinese (for beginners, or continued from Year 11), Core Maths, and Cambridge Pre U.
+Students can also take on additional studies, such as Core Maths and Cambridge Pre U.

 Students can also choose to take part in drama, go off-site for bouldering, or take part in the Duke of Edinburgh gold award, which culminates in a week-long expedition in Year 12.